-Hulk has made it clear that his differences with Zenit St Petersburg have been put to bed, and he is now focused on helping the team defend its Russian Premier League title.
+Hulk has made it clear that his differences with Zenit St Petersburg have been put to bed and is now focused on helping the team defend their Russian Premier League title.

-His perceived unhappiness was highlighted when he was substituted in the 1-0 UEFA Champions League victory over AC Milan on Tuesday -- the latest in a series of times being substituted -- but following clear-the-air talks between the manager and the Brazilian, cooler heads seemed to have prevailed.
+His perceived unhappiness was highlighted when he was substituted in the 1-0 Champions League victory over AC Milan on Tuesday, but following clear-the-air talks between the trainer and the Brazilian, normal service seems to have resumed.

-Zenit is currently third in the Premier League, three points behind Anzhi Makhachkala, and the teams will face off on Monday.
+Zenit are currently third in the Premier League, three points behind Anzhi Makhachkala, and both teams will face off on Monday.